kerolloz/codeforces-problem-scraper-api/README.md

 # CodeForces Problem Scraper API

-A Simple Flask-Python API to parse Codeforces problem into JSON.
+A straightforward Flask-Python API designed to parse Codeforces problems into JSON format.

+## Endpoint

 Make a **GET** request to the root `/?id=1325/A` and provide the required query parameter `id`.
 The `id` should be in the following format `contest_id/problem_letter`.

-For example, if you try to parse [this](https://codeforces.com/contest/1325/problem/A) problem you get the following JSON response:
+For example, parsing [this](https://codeforces.com/contest/1325/problem/A) problem yields the following JSON response:

 ```json
 {